tadashibashi/tbm2gbt/readme.md

 | Play SFX        | **T**xx |

 ### Effect Compatibility Notes

-- Envelope effect (`Exy`) must always be accompanied by a note when set.
-On the other hand, it's okay to write notes without an envelope effect.
-It will maintain the last envelope effect that was called on the channel.
-One case where this can easily cause a user error is: setting `E00`, expecting to cut off a note.
-Instead, it is better to write a note cut note (long dash) or effect (`S00`)
+- ##### Volume envelope effects (`Exy`) must always be accompanied by a note

+    One case where this can cause confusion is setting `E00` expecting a note cutoff.
+Instead, it is better to write a Trackerboy note cut (long dash that appears in the note column) or effect (`S00`)

+- ##### Volume envelope effects (`Exy`) are "sticky"

+    While you must accompany an `Exy` with a note, it's okay to write notes without an envelope effect - it will maintain the last envelope effect that was called on that channel.

+- ##### Note cuts are effects

-- Note cuts, which appear in Trackerboy as a long dash, are interpreted by this converter as a note cut effect.
-Therefore, please do not write any effect in the same row as such, as it will be ignored
+    Note cuts in Trackerboy are interpreted as an effect in GB Studio's player.
+    Therefore, please do not write any effect in the same row - it will be ignored

+- ##### Timbral effects are set by instrument number

+    GB Studio uses instrument number presets to accomplish timbral changes.
-- Timbre effect (`Vxx`), for our purposes is exclusive to wave CH3 (which actually sets its volume, not timbre).
-For changing timbre/waveforms in CH3, please do not use Trackerboy's `Exx` command.
-Instead, use the wave instruments provided by the gbt template file.
-This is the same for timbral changes in 1, 2, & 4 – please use the appropriate instrument provided in the gbt template file, as `Vxx` will be ignored in channels 1, 2, & 4.
+    For changing timbre/waveforms in channels 1-4, please use the appropriate instrument numbers in the template file instead of using effects. `Vxx`, for our purposes will only be used as the volume setting for CH3, and will be ignored in channels 1, 2, & 4.

-- Auto-vibrato (`4xy`) is not supported in GBT-player.
-Due to this limitation, you'll need to use pitch up-slide (`1xx`) and pitch down-slide (`2xx`) instead to achieve this manually.
+- ##### Auto-vibrato (`4xy`) is not supported in GB Studio

+    Due to this limitation, you'll need to handcraft pitch up-slide (`1xx`) and pitch down-slide (`2xx`) to achieve this manually.

     For example: